-APMS and chapters have contributed $380,000 in Graduate Student Research Grants since 1999.
+APMS and chapters have contributed $410,000 in Graduate Student Research Grants since 1999.
 If sufficient funds are available, APMS may solicit proposals for additional grants funded exclusively through APMS, without regional chapter contribution (for example, the grant awarded in 2015 to North Carolina State University).
-APMS may also solicit proposals when entities approach APMS to cost-share urgently needed aquatic plant-related research within a specific region; for example, the 2017 Starry Stonewort Grant proposal solicitation announced here that will be awarded at the 2017 Annual Meeting in Daytona Beach.
+APMS may also solicit proposals when entities approach APMS to cost share urgently needed aquatic plant-related research within a specific region (for example, the 2017 Starry Stonewort Grant proposal solicitation that was awarded at the 2017 Annual Meeting in Daytona Beach.

-Below is a list of the Graduate Student Research Grants funded to date under this program.
+Below is a list of the Graduate Student Research Grants funded under this program.

 APMS Graduate Student Research Grant (year and amount of grant)

 |Mary Bremigan||Michigan State University||1999||$34,000|